aaraza/cricinfo/README.md

 ## Features

-1. Career batting stats for all players of a given team in international cricket by format or aggregated.
+1. Career batting/bowling/fielding/all-round statistics for international cricketers.
-2. Career bowling stats for all players of a given team in international cricket by format or aggregated.
+2. Statistics for all partnerships in international cricket for a given team.
+3. Aggregated statitics for teams in international cricket.

 ## Teams Supported
 ```